12 Most Beautiful Waterfalls in Sydney and Beyond

 Belmore Falls (map location)

-Morton National Park in the Southern Highlands is perhaps not as popular as the Royal National Park or the Blue Mountains, but it makes for a great weekend escape.
+Morton National Park in the Southern Highlands may not be as popular as Royal National Park or the Blue Mountains, but it makes for a great weekend escape.

 One of the highlights in Morton National Park is Belmore Falls, a stunning plunge waterfall with two drops on Barrengarry Creek.